ihavethatonvinyl/blog/content/essays/the-day-i-became-a-music-aficionado.md

 In I crept, sweaty pound note in hand, desperate to buy the best song I’d ever heard, which I would treasure forever and play on my radiogram over and over again.
 It took me three attempts to find the courage to tell the leather-clad man behind the counter what I wanted.
 Despite his scornful sneer, I left the shop smiling, my most prized possession clutched securely in a red and white carrier bag.
 I felt so proud of myself.
 I was a music fan, and I wanted everyone to know I’d just bought my first ever record - and it was a banger!

 The singer?
 Joe Dolce.
-The record? *Shaddup You Face.*
+The record? *Shaddap You Face.*

 ![](/images/upload/docle.jpg)